RalphAKing/3D-Game-Engin-in-Cpp-Test/README.md

 - Create physics block with spacific size and starting possition.
 - They detect collisions with other physics objects aswell as platforms and the player.
 - When stepped on a physics object will repel away from the player according to the weight of the player.
+- Physcis objects will not be rendered if not in view of the camera to increese proformance.

 ### Graphical User Interface (GUI)
 - Customizable fixed GUI layout.